fmtlib/fmt/doc/api.md

 <a id="ranges-api"></a>
 ## Range and Tuple Formatting

-The library also supports convenient formatting of ranges and tuples:
+`fmt/ranges.h` provides formatting support for ranges and tuples:

     #include <fmt/ranges.h>